slamidtfyn/pi-pomodoro/readme.md

 * Supports **minutes-based configuration** via CLI args or environment variables.
 * Automatic startup ensures the Pi is always ready as a Pomodoro device.
+* **A Touch pHAT or compatible LED/button interface is required** for full functionality.